DanielFasel/Saaga/README.md

 ### Ruby

-To install Ruby we will use Rbenv (rvm would be an other option), which is a package manager, instead of the basic Ruby packages of the official Fedora repositoriy.
+To install Ruby we will use Rbenv (rvm would be an other option), which is a version manager, instead of the basic Ruby packages of the official Fedora repositoriy.
 Rbenv allows for a better management of the different versions of Ruby required during the development phase.

 The installation is done following this guide: https://developer.fedoraproject.org/start/sw/web-app/rails.html.
 Once the dependencies, rbenv and ruby-build are installed run the rbenv-doctor script to verify the installation.
 The script can be found on the official Git page of rbenv: https://github.com/rbenv/rbenv#installation.

 If the result is positive we can proceed and install Ruby itself.
 To install simply use the following command: `rbenv install *version (ex.
 3.2.1)*`.
 To check which versions are available use this command: `rbenv install -l`.
 To set the global version use `rbenv global *version*` and to set a local version `cd` into the desired directory and use `rbenv local *version*` which creates a `.ruby-version` file indicating the set version.
 More commands and options can be found on the Git readme file.

+One thing to remember is that one should use the command `rbenv rehash` after installing a new version of Ruby or a new Gem.

 ### NodeJs

+To install Nodejs we will also use a version manager called nvm this time.
+To install follow the installation process explained here: https://github.com/creationix/nvm#install-script.

+The commands are similar to those used with rbenv.
+To install the latest version the command is `nvm install node`.
+The other comands are explained on the readme file.

 ### Python